Jean Bonnet Tavern

-An iconic fieldstone tavern along the historic Lincoln Highway that has provided hospitality since the 1760s.
-Used as a gathering place during the Whiskey Rebellion of 1794 when local farmers raised a Liberty pole in defiance of federal taxes.
-Jean Bonnet and his wife bought the tavern in 1779.
+A fieldstone tavern along the Lincoln Highway that's been serving travelers since the 1760s.
+Farmers gathered here during the Whiskey Rebellion of 1794 and raised a Liberty pole out front.
+Jean Bonnet and his wife took over in 1779.

 The Jean Bonnet Tavern has stood at the historic intersection of Routes 30 and 31 since 1762, making it one of the oldest surviving structures in the region.
 Originally built by Robert Callender for trading with Native Americans, it was purchased by Jean Bonnet in 1779 and opened as an inn and tavern.
 Route 30 follows Forbes Road, built in the late 1750s under British General John Forbes to move troops westward against the French at Fort Duquesne.